centrica-engineering/nucleus-docs/docs/getting-started/process.md

 ### Creating an RFC

-Anyone of our stakeholders can create an RFC in our Github repository as an [RFC issue](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=RFC%2C+draft&template=b--request-a-change.md&title=%5BRFC%5D+Title+of+the+request).
+Any one of our stakeholders can create an RFC in our Github repository as an [RFC issue](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=RFC%2C+draft&template=b--request-a-change.md&title=%5BRFC%5D+Title+of+the+request).

-An RFC should only be raised after all other possibilities have been extinguished with using what is currently available in the design system.
+An RFC should only be raised after all other possibilities have been extinguished with what is currently available in the design system.

 ### Community involvement